openstack/charm-mysql-innodb-cluster/src/README.md

 ## Adding a unit on a new subnet

-If a new unit is added after the cluster has already formed and the new unit is on different subnet to any of the existing units then the following actions are needed to add the unit to the cluster:
+When adding a unit to an already formed cluster, and where that unit resides on a subnet different from any existing unit, the following extra actions are
+needed:

-    juju run-action mysql-innodb-cluster/leader update-unit-acls
+    juju run-action --wait mysql-innodb-cluster/leader update-unit-acls
-    juju run-action mysql-innodb-cluster/leader add-instance address=<address of new unit>
+    juju run-action --wait mysql-innodb-cluster/leader add-instance address=<address of new unit>

 ## Actions